 - It needs to stretch your skills and make you excited to explore, yet not have a huge or intimidating learning curve.

 - And you need to see some quick wins to keep you inspired.

 These are the must-haves for a project that'll keep you fired up and learning fresh skills.

 If you’ve been wanting to start a conservation photography project and have just been trying to figure out what that looks like, here are 5 ideas that can spark your creativity.

-I’ve curated a list of 5 ideas that hit this “sweet spot” in difficulty level – just enough to challenge you but also keep you engaged until you hit the finish line.
+I’ve curated them to be interesting, customizable, and that “sweet spot” in difficulty level – just enough to challenge you but also keep you engaged until you hit the finish line.

 And if none of these ideas quite fit your needs, I created something special for you.
 Grab my list of 15 conservation photography project inspiration triggers!
 You can select an idea straight from the list, or let it spark your creative brain and come up with a project perfectly suited to you.